How to Optimize Your Website for SEO Purposes

 3. SEO-based competitor research

 There are over 62,000 monthly searches (ms) for all the SEO-related keywords in the sheet above.
-But let’s assume that you will only be able to get first page rankings for a few keywords, which have less than 1,000 ms.
+However, let’s assume that you will only be able to get first-page rankings for a few keywords, which have less than 1,000 ms.

-If you manage to get the #1 spot for a particular keyword, your website will receive 20…40% of its associated monthly traffic.
-Here’s a graph that shows Google’s typical click-through rates.
+If you manage to get the #1 spot for a particular keyword, your website will receive 20-40% of its associated monthly traffic.
+Here’s a graph that shows typical Google click-through rates.

 expected google click through rates

-This example isn’t 100% accurate, but it can quickly show you if an online-based business has the chances of being profitable or not.
-It helps you validate a potential business idea fast, without spending any money.
+This example isn’t 100% accurate, but it can quickly show you if an online-based business has the potential to be profitable or not.
+It helps you validate a potential business idea fast, without spending much money.

-Since your website has several pages and it has the potential to rank fine for several keywords, its earning potential is much bigger than this.
+Since your website has several pages and has the potential to rank well for several keywords, its earning potential is much larger.

-People working in competitive industries should study their top 10 competitors’ SEO metrics before attacking their keywords, though.
+People working in competitive industries should study the top 10 competitors’ SEO metrics before attacking their keywords.
 Sometimes the search volume may be too small, and you may not be able to outrank your competitors.

 4. Choose a good domain name

-You have discovered many great keywords, and you have mapped them.
+You have discovered many great keywords and mapped them.
 You have analyzed your top 10 competitors, keeping the keywords you can rank for.
 It’s time to purchase the best domain name.

-Start this phase of the process by thinking at your target market.
+Start this phase of the process by thinking about your target market.
 Who are your ideal customers?
-And will your domain name idea be appealing to them?
-Is it short, punchy and easy to remember?
+Will your domain name idea be appealing to them?
+Is it short, punchy, and easy to remember?

 Always go for a .com domain name.
-Don’t ever pick a .online, .rock, etc domain.
+Don’t pick a .online, .rock, etc. domain.
 They may look cool to some people, but you want to buy a domain that will rank high in Google.

 Use one of these online services to discover great domain names: